Mountain formation: Hotspot volcanoes

 Hotspots are supplied by a magma source in the Earth's mantle called a mantle plume.
 Although originally attributed to a melting of subducted oceanic crust, recent evidence belies this connection.
 The mechanism for plume formation remains a research topic.

 Fault blocks

-Several movements of the Earth's crust that lead to mountains are associated with faults.
+Several movements of Earth's crust that lead to mountains are associated with faults.
 These movements actually are amenable to analysis that can predict, for example, the height of a raised block and the width of an intervening rift between blocks using the rheology of the layers and the forces of isostasy.
 Early bent plate models predicting fractures and fault movements have evolved into today's kinematic and flexural models.